 Make sure to see the State House in Massachusetts with its gold top.
 You can also browse the stores and art places on Charles Street.
 The Nichols House Museum shows you how a family in Beacon Hill used to live.
 And when you walk around, you'll spot lots of pretty old houses and gardens.

 Taking a limo tour makes it easy to explore Beacon Hill.
-You can discover secret spots and enjoy the area's feel at your own speed.
+You can discover secret spots and enjoy the area's feel at your speed.
 If you want to visit old places, go shopping, or look at cool buildings, a limo tour is something you should do in Boston.

 9. Boston Harbor and Waterfront

 Boston Harbor and its waterfront offer tons of stuff to do and see.
 You can go on boat trips around the harbor, watch whales, eat at seafood places, and hang out in parks.
-Taking a limo there makes your trip extra cool and lets you check out the city's good looks without any hassle.
+Taking a limo there makes your trip extra cool and lets you check out the city's good looks without hassle.

 If you're into food, you'll like the seafood places near the harbor.
 They offer fresh local meals with great views of the water.
 You can pick from laid-back cafes to fancy restaurants.